OCF stands for Oswego Christian Foundation. OCF is the non-profit parent entity for Prairie Pals Christian Preschool & Childcare.

 My child attends your preschool on Tuesdays and Thursdays.
 If I have an appointment, would it be possible to have my child "drop-in" to the childcare for an afternoon following preschool on occasion?

 We are unable to accommodate "drop-in" requests in our childcare.
 Because we schedule our staff based on the number of children we anticipate having in attendance, we do not have the flexibility to add children to each childcare room on an inconsistent basis.
 If you have a recurring need for childcare, you can enroll for as few as two full days each week in our childcare if there is availability in the appropriate childcare room.
 Please contact the Childcare Director to inquire about availability.

 Can I enroll my child who is still wearing pull-ups in your preschool program?

 We do accept children in pull-ups in our 2s and our 3s programs who are actively potty training.
 Our programs require that your child be independent in the bathroom which includes: using the toilet without assistance, changing clothing without assistance, pulling up & down his/her own clothes and washing and drying his/her hands.
 You will be contacted if your child has an accident at school, as the Preschool staff cannot change your child's clothing.
 We suggest you send your child in comfortable loose fitting clothing that your child can easily get on and off quickly.
 This helps make trips to the bathroom easy for children.

 If I register for preschool and decide to unenroll before the program begins, will my registration fee be refunded?

-Unfortunately, no. Because our classes are filled on a first-come, first served basis, our non-refundable registration fee is designed to hold your child's spot in a classroom with limited space.
+No, our classes are filled on a first-come, first served basis, our non-refundable registration fee is designed to hold your child's spot in a classroom with limited space.
 If you decide at a later time that you will not be attending our program, we have likely turned away other children that may have been able to fill that space.